What Are the 3 Main Types of Aged Care Services in Australia

 • Day care can involve support getting around the care home by supporting them upstairs or pushing wheelchairs where necessary.
 It can also involve assistance with eating, helping with social interaction and ensuring residents are hydrated.

-• Evening/nightly care helps residents to get ready for bed and get into a comfortable sleeping position, changing continence pads if applicable and taking care of other health related complications such as a catheter bag.
+• Evening/nightly care helps residents to get ready for bed and get into a comfortable sleeping position, changing continence pads if applicable and taking care of other health-related complications such as a catheter bag.

 2. Short-term Care